Aeonbrk/Blog/src/content/blog/Ubuntu2204WithWsl2.md

 Export in progress, this may take a few minutes...
 ```

-- you should explicitly choose give the backup a name, like
+- you should explicitly give the backup a name

 ## apt source

-1. 配置默认用户
+1. configure default user
    `ubuntu2204 config --default-user  haibin`

-2. 更改源
+2. change default apt source
    `sudo vim /etc/apt/sources.list`

 **ubuntu 20.04 (focal) 配置如下**